Learn more and get your questions answered in a no-cost kidney education class.

 Before you begin training for HHD, your training nurse will explain the process to you.
 Because training requires such a high level of commitment, both you and your nurse will sign a document declaring your dedication to the training process.

-Depending on how fast you learn and the equipment you have chosen, HHD training can take anywhere from three to six weeks.
+Depending on how fast you learn and the equipment you have chosen, HHD training can take anywhere from three to five weeks.
 Your training nurse will work with you and your care partner to devise a training schedule that will fit into your daily routine.
 Your care partner must come with you to all training sessions so that he or she can learn to assist you.
 The majority of HHD training is done in a dialysis center.

 When you begin training, you will be given a customized educational binder with the information you need to know about your particular choice of equipment and how to set it up, your list of medicine and prescriptions to be filled and your personal medical needs.
 The binder will also include a list of emergency phone numbers and more.